The Group exists to inspire, promote and champion design excellence in all nationally significant projects.

 Louise lectures internationally on urban development and the importance of optimising ecological systems in the delivery of major infrastructure projects.
 She’s represented the Department for International Trade in South America and Europe and works with the Foreign and Commonwealth Office and UN Habitat on the Global Future Cities Programme.

 Louise is a member of the Senior Leadership Team at Homes England, the government agency responsible for increasing the supply of well-designed homes in great places across England.
 In 2017 she co-founded the agency’s Strategy Performance and Delivery Unit and established Homes England’s market engagement and strategic growth functions.
 Louise is a strong advocate for the importance of design, creativity and community engagement in the delivery of built environment projects.
-She is currently Mayor Andy Street and the West Midlands Combined Authority’s Design Lead working to establish a Design Charter for the West Midlands.
+She is currently Strategic Director for Manchester City Council, having previously served as the West Midlands Combined Authority’s Design Lead working to establish a Design Charter for the West Midlands.

 As a Planning Committee Member for London Legacy Development Corporation and a former Executive Director of Ebbsfleet Development Corporation, Louise is skilled at building teams that deliver projects of national significance.
 She set up the Garden Towns & Villages programme across Government in 2016 and oversees delivery of the Oxford Cambridge Arc.
 Two national initiatives with the potential to transform the delivery of infrastructure integrated with environmental and digital systems, academic institutions, employment opportunities, innovative housing, health and sports facilities.

 Guidance for embedding good design at every stage of infrastructure projects.

 In February 2020, the Design Group published its Design Principles for National Infrastructure.
 This followed a recommendation made in the National Infrastructure Assessment.